webqit/webqit/README.md

 ## Getting Involved

 It's easy... and especially kind on our day of little beginnings!
-We welcome any form of contribution - PR, issue, discussion, etc - on any of these projects.
+We welcome any form of contribution - PR, issue, documentation, etc - on any of our projects.

 _Also, we'd be super excited to have **you leave us a star** 🌟_